 In this article, I’m going to show you all how to reset stolen AirPods in a minute.
 Hence, make sure you read carefully and also adhere to all the instructions on this article.

-Do you have an AirPods that doesn’t belong to you? stolen or borrowed.
-This tutorial is going to reveal the procedures that you can actually use to factory reset the AirPods so that the previous owner cant be able to track it.
+Do you have an AirPods that doesn’t belong to you?
+Stolen or borrowed.
+This tutorial is going to reveal the procedures that you can actually use to factory reset the AirPods so that the previous owner can’t be able to track it.

-Do you know that Apple has the most immeasurable top-notch security feature in all their devices?
+Do you know Apple has the most immeasurable top-notch security feature in all their devices?
 Their aim of implementing this top-notch security is to make sure any stolen device will be extremely useless except it was unlocked or bypassed.
 Hence, with a trick, it’s probably possible to unlock or bypass any security on Apple devices.
-Although, in most cases, the trick might not be able to unlock or reset any Apple device unless you have some necessary information needed to unlock the device.
+Although, in most cases, the trick might not unlock or reset any Apple device unless you have some necessary information needed to unlock the device.
 For example, Apple ID.

 ALSO READ- How To Put AirPods In A Pairing Mode